sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * TODO Use tsf() insteadof the_seo_framework()
 * TODO use API functions of TSF (memo, has_run, isset()?..: et al.)
 * TODO refactor coalesce_var to PHP 7.0+.
-* TODO Start requiring PHP 7.2+
+* Start requiring PHP 7.3+
 	* We'd love to use 7.3+ but 4.2% of our users are on 7.2 or lower (measured 2022/07/10).
 		* Otto said we'd have to learn from <https://wordpress.org/about/stats/> because it's leading.
 It's only off by an insignificant 10% of all users.
-			* Let's henceforth rely on our data.
-TODO remeasure, compare change.
+			* Let's henceforth rely on our data. ...remeasure, compare change.
+			* Found less than 2.2% use PHP 7.2 or lower (1.8% uses 7.2)
 * Moved TSF installation hanlder to a different file.
 * Improved letter spacing from logos.
 TODO remove png files, all browsers support svg now.